Skip to content

 What Are the Benefits of THC?

-Euphoria and Less Stress
+Euphoria and Mood

 Erica Garza is an author and essayist.
 Her work has appeared in TIME, Health, Glamour, Good Housekeeping, Women's Health, The Telegraph and VICE.
 She lives in Los Angeles.